Clonal interference and Muller's ratchet in spatial habitats: Adaptation with many beneficial mutations

 It is also possible to compare the fitness distribution directly to the TW distribution.
 The parameters $V$ and $\Gamma$ can be found from the simulation data by applying linear regression to the means of equations (\ref{eq:height}) and (\ref{eq:var}).
 The fitnesses from the simulation are then rescaled as

 Figure \ref{fig:TW} shows that in the non-stationary regime, the fitnesses fall onto the universal GOE TW distribution, which is skewed towards higher fitnesses, with tail behaviors $ - \ln P(\chi)_{\chi\to\infty}\sim\chi^{3/2}$ and $ - \ln P(\chi)_{\chi\to-\infty}\sim \vert\chi\vert^{3}$.
-To demonstrate the robustness of this result, we simulated a variant of the model where the selective advantage of beneficial mutations, $s$, is a random variable generated from an exponential distribution, a common choice in this field \cite{Park2007,Park2010a,Good2012}.
+To demonstrate the robustness of this result, we simulated a variant of the model where the selective advantage of beneficial mutations, $s$, is a random variable generated from an exponential distribution, a common choice in this field \cite{Park2010a,Good2012}.
 The two data sets can be seen to be indistinguishable.

 In addition, two other initial conditions were simulated.
 The droplet geometry in the PNG model is when the initial condition is a single nucleation site, with no additional nucleations (or mutations) allowed outside.
 The boundary of the initial seed grows over time, making the fitness profile curved.
 The deviations from this curved profile converge to the TW distribution of the Gaussian unitary ensemble (GUE) \cite{KriKru2010,Takeuchi2011,Praehofer2000}.
 The droplet geometry has an interesting evolutionary analogy: It corresponds to a mutation that raises the mutation rate significantly (a mutator strain), and competes with a population that has essentially no mutations.
 The third initial condition corresponds to a system with fully developed, stationary diversity (surface roughness).
 In this case the distribution of the deviations from the initial fitness profile is predicted to converge to a universal distribution $F_{0}$, which does not appear directly in random matrix theory but is closely related to the TW distributions \cite{Praehofer2000}.
 Again, the data fall nicely onto the predicted distribution.
+The three universal distributions shown in Fig.~\ref{fig:TW} have similar overall shapes and share the same tail behavior mentioned above for the GOE TW distribution, but the distribution $F_0$ is distinguished from the others by having zero mean \cite{Praehofer2000}.